LucaCerina/physio-cassette/README.md

 ### Basic data structures
 - Signal: a numpy array with associated sampling frequency, timestamps and minor metadata.
 Zero-cost abstraction, the data can be accessed directly
 - EventRecord: a class for time annotated events based on [traces](https://github.com/datascopeanalytics/traces) TimeSeries with support for binary, trains, and multilevel events
+Signals can be iterated using EventRecord events as anchor points and viceversa Events can be converted to a sampled Signal

 ### Containers
 - DataHolder: your box of cables based on Python dictionary.
 Parent class of SignalFrame and EventFrame.